 Looking to the Future

 In the immediate term as well as long into the future, there will be abundant opportunity for further development of e-commerce order fulfillment in the food & beverage industry.
-As such, it behooves companies exploring a new order fulfillment approach to be aware of the technological, financial, and logistical challenges that such a shift can pose and to develop strategies to mitigate risk and enable long-term success.
-Practices such as greater segmentation of distinct fulfillment methods like in-store shopping and online order pickup can lead to smoother, more pleasant customer experiences, while investing in solutions such as warehouse automation and a suitable OMS can improve operational efficiency and boost throughput.
-As with any major change in practice, research and careful planning are necessary challenges, but well worth the effort; implementing the right mix of technology, support, and imagination for your business is bound to have a positive impact on any order fulfillment strategy, modern or traditional.
+As such, it behooves companies exploring a new order fulfillment approach to be aware of the technological, financial, and logistical challenges that such a shift can pose and to develop strategies to mitigate risk and enable sustainable success.
+Practices such as leveraging customer data can allow processors to improve supply order accuracy, increase return of digital marketing, and streamline the e-commerce customer experience (including online shopping with in-store and curbside pickup).

 Related News & Insights